 Earn 16 College Credits (5 courses-3 credits per course and 1 lab credit)

 DEV260-Family and Culture

 SPED210-Early Childhood Issues/Disabilities

 EDU102 & 102L-Foundations of Education and Lab

 Carla started at PHS in August of 2003.
-She is the Education and Teacher Training Instructor.
+She is the Careers In Education Instructor.
 She started at PHS as the Little Clipper Preschool teacher in 2003 and she also taught Child Development and Parenting/Families.
 In 2012 she was hired as the full time Education and Instructor Training Instructor.
 Carla has two Master of Education degrees, one in Early Childhood Education with Special Needs and one in Curriculum Instruction and Design.
 She is ambitious, flexible and has a wonderful sense of humor.
 Her goal is to create a safe learning environment where her students will gain the necessary knowledge and skills to be successful.

 Contact Carla at:

 I joined Little Clipper Preschool in 2019 and am so happy to be a part of such a wonderful program.
 I have a Bachelor’s degree in Elementary Education from Loyola University Chicago and previously taught first grade.
 I have worked with a variety of grades from preschool up to 8th grade and while I enjoy working with children of all ages, I especially love preschool.
 It is so much fun watching them grow and seeing how excited they are to learn new things.
 I also really enjoy working with our high school students and love watching them interact with the preschoolers.
 When I’m not teaching, I enjoy spending time with my husband and three children.